Skip to Content

 Why are they easier?
 While they have the same underwriting standards as more traditional loans, hard money lenders are more likely to be forgiving of things other lenders aren’t, such as recent bankruptcies, forecloses, or bad credit.

-That’s not to say it’s a free-for-all.
-Since Dodd-Frank regulations have been put into place, the lender must verify the ability of the borrower to replay by analyzing their expenses and income to ensure that old debt-to-income ratio is right.
+That’s not to say it’s free for all.
+Since Dodd-Frank regulations have been put into place, the lender must verify the ability of the borrower to replay by analyzing their expenses and income to ensure that the old debt-to-income ratio is right.

 Plus, if lenders want to loan to private individuals, they have to undergo licensing requirements with the National Multistate Licensing System and Registry to do so.